General Track Rules

 A scoring decision matter is not subject to protest it is final and non-appeal able.

-10. INSPECTION: A competitor must take whatever steps are required, including tear down of the car/truck, as requested by a Langley Speedway Official to facilitate inspection of the car/truck.
-All cars are subject to inspection by an official at any time and in any manner determined by the Officials.
+10. INSPECTION: A competitor must take whatever steps are required, including disassembly of the car/truck, as requested by a Langley Speedway Official to facilitate inspection of the car/truck.
+All cars/trucks are subject to inspection by an official at any time and in any manner determined by the Officials.
 ALL decisions by the officials regarding the timing and manner of inspection as well as which cars will be inspected are final, non-appealable and non-review able.

-11. PENALTIES: Penalties for violation of rules may include, but are not limited to, disqualification, suspension of membership, fines and/or loss of points.
+11. PENALTIES: Penalties for noncompliant items may include, but are not limited to, loss of positions, points, and or payout.
 A suspension may be for the rest of the season or limited to a certain period of time.
 ALL fines assessed will be paid into the Langley Speedway Divisional Point Fund.
 The driver is responsible for his or hers race team members including unpaid fines.
 Unpaid fines for crew members may be deducted from drivers purse or point fund monies.
 Any driver who intentionally causes a caution condition by stopping or spinning out or any other action is subject to a fine and/or lap or time penalty.

 12. Any driver who does not attend the mandatory driver’s meeting will not be eligible to qualify and must start at the rear of the field for their respective division, unless prior notification is given to the Chief Scorer and/or Race Director.